Devin Harris: Denver Nuggets (2018)

 On February 8, 2018, Harris was acquired by the Denver Nuggets in a three-team trade that also involved the Mavericks and the New York Knicks, in which Doug McDermott was sent to the Mavericks and Emmanuel Mudiay was sent to the Knicks.
 On March 6, 2018, in a 118–107 loss to the Mavericks, Harris reached 10,000 points for his career.

 Third stint with Dallas (2018–2019)

 On August 8, 2018, Harris signed with the Dallas Mavericks, returning to the franchise for a third stint.
 He missed 10 games early in the season with a left hamstring strain.
-On November 28, Harris led (Luka Doncic also scored 20 points) the Mavericks in scoring with a season high 20 points, in a 128–108 win over the Houston Rockets.
+On November 28, Harris led (Luka Dončić also scored 20 points) the Mavericks in scoring with a season high 20 points, in a 128–108 win over the Houston Rockets.

-Harris' final NBA game was played on April 10, 2019 in a 94 - 105 loss to the San Antonio Spurs.
-In his final game, Harris recorded 12 points, 2 rebounds and 4 assists as the Mavs' starting Point Guard.
+Harris's final NBA game was played on April 10, 2019, in a 94–105 loss to the San Antonio Spurs.
+In his final game, Harris recorded 12 points, 2 rebounds and 4 assists as the Mavs' starting point guard.
+This game was also Harris' teammate Dirk Nowitzki's final NBA game.

+Broadcast career

+Harris is currently a MavsTV analyst covering the Dallas Mavericks, a position he started when they were on Bally Sports Southwest, and has also worked for Fox Sports covering college basketball.